How to Pick Stocks: Fundamentals vs. Technicals

 Value investor's strategy

 Value investors focus on whether the current stock price makes sense given the health of a particular company and typically seek companies that appear to be priced below what their revenues, EPS, or other fundamental metrics suggest.
 Such investors often focus on industry-leading companies, which are generally past their peak revenue growth years, because these companies often pay steady dividends.
-Value stocks tend to have low P/E ratios and pay above-average dividends, but they trade at a price that is very low or below their book value (total tangible assets minus total liabilities).
+Value stocks tend to have low P/E ratios and pay above-average dividends, but they might trade at a price that is very low or below their book value (total tangible assets minus total liabilities).
 Sometimes value investing is described as investing in great companies at a good price, not simply buying cheap stocks.

 Screening for growth or value

-Schwab clients can use a stock screening tool on Schwab.com under Research to help narrow a collection of stocks to a manageable list of quality growth or value candidates.
+Schwab clients can use a stock screening tool on schwab.com under Research to help narrow a collection of stocks to a manageable list of quality growth or value candidates.

 The Research Tools subtab under Research on Schwab.com includes a Stock Screener in the Stocks section.